darrensmith223/InboxTracker/docs/source/resources/intelliseeds.rst

 Using Filter Sets
 -----------------

-Text about Filter Sets.
-What they are.
-How to use them.
-Why you should care.

 Filter Sets are stored IntelliSeed lists that have customized with filters.
-Filter Sets allow you to create multiple IntelliSeed lists with different characteristics, and store them for reuse.
+Filter Sets allow you to create multiple IntelliSeed lists with different attributes, and store them for reuse.
 For example, you may wish to have a separate list of IntelliSeeds for domestic and international mailings.